Suitcase packed for summer travel in the UK

 Trainers (Sneakers)

 When you visit the UK, chances are you’re going to do a lot of walking.
 Most cities are easy to get around with public transport and your own two feet.
 For this reason, you want to have some comfortable sneakers as an option.
-Don’t worry about standing out as a tourist – trainers are a favorite of even the most fashionable London locals.

 Veja trainers are by far the most popular fashion sneaker I see around London.
+For a less pricey option, you can’t beat Adidas for classic casual style.

-Flats and Sandals
+Flats or Sandals

 When you’re ready to dress things up, a cute pair of flats or sandals is all you need.
 Leave your heels at home – trust me.
 They aren’t necessary and no one wants sore feet or a broken ankle on holiday.